 I love buying new things, if I could be a personal shopper it would be my favorite job in the world.

 I’m always in touch with the latest products and news online and on magazines, always checking whats improving in the market, I currently work in a digital agency and this has helped me see so much in the advertising world when buying products, and determine the quality product.
-The are several branding agencies that work in doing effective and real marketing campaigns and other who just talk and brand something to sell when it is a really bad service or product.
+The are several branding agencies that work in doing effective and real marketing campaigns and other who just talk and brand something to sell when it is a really bad service or product, but if you really want to promote a good product or service you should get marketing services as The Indexer to really help you with this.
 So now that I know more of how it works I love to check the advertisement and follow it to go shopping or just go to the stores and find out more about the products while I relate them to their current market campaign.

 Whenever I’m visiting the department store de Bijenkorf in Amsterdam, it’s pretty easy to locate me.
 I’m either trying out new stuff at the Kiehl’s stand or drooling over Céline bags in their bag department.
 Seriously, they sell the best bags.